beomth/CheckBox_Example/README.md

 - Above image, right box is CheckBox (Probably, you already know this..)

-- CheckBox is able to choose multiple checkbox
+- CheckBox is able to choose multiple!

-- This often use in form <br/>
+- This often use in 'form' <br/>
 <br/><br/>